1. The macro-fiscal paradigm shift: from creation to velocity

 New Zealand’s proposed fiscal metamorphosis represents a definitive departure from the traditional "Hybrid" model of taxation toward a "Pure Consumption" framework.
 Historically, the state has relied upon a "Productivity Brake"—a suite of direct taxes that impose marginal tax disincentives on labor participation and capital formation.
 The 20/7 model re-engineers the fiscal base by shifting the burden from the creation of value (profit and wages) to the velocity of the economic process itself.
 By taxing operational flow rather than success, the state essentially transitions from a silent partner in every paycheck to a high-efficiency transaction monitor.

 This shift necessitates a fundamental philosophical pivot: abandoning "Vertical Equity"—the progressive taxing of higher earners—in favor of "Transactional Velocity."
 This ensures fairness through universal participation rather than through punitive brackets.
 However, such a radical transition is not without friction.
-A strategic assessment must account for the projected 14% inflationary shock to the cost of living, which requires a mandatory 15% "Gross-Up" of welfare and superannuation to maintain social stability and purchasing power parity for the nation's most vulnerable deciles.
+A strategic assessment must account for a modeled 12–14% transition inflation range (with 14% as the central planning case) in the cost of living, which requires a mandatory 15% "Gross-Up" of welfare and superannuation to maintain social stability and purchasing power parity for the nation's most vulnerable deciles.

 Comparative framework: the productivity brake vs. the velocity engine